moby/moby/pkg/tarsum/tarsum_spec.md

 ## Ciphers

-The official default and standard block cipher used in the calculation mechanic is "sha256".
+The official default and standard hashing cipher used in the calculation mechanic is "sha256".
 This refers to SHA256 hash algorithm as defined in FIPS 180-4.

-Though the algorithm itself is not exclusively bound to this single block cipher, and support for alternate block ciphers was later added [1].
+Though the algorithm itself is not exclusively bound to this single hashing cipher, and support for alternate hashing ciphers was later added [1].
 Presently use of this is for isolated use-cases and future-proofing the TarSum checksum format.